Distribution Aligned Semantics Adaption for Lifelong Person Re-Identification: Introduction

 \textbf{(2)} We propose the Distribution Aligned Semantics Adaption (DASA) framework for LReID.
-It eliminates the interference of domain distribution discrepancy between pre-training and application, and incorporates the lightweight semantics adaption module to adapt learned semantics for better pedestrian representations.
+It eliminates the interference of domain distribution discrepancy between pre-training and application, and incorporates the lightweight semantics adaption module to aggregate and refine learned semantics for better pedestrian representations.

 \textbf{(3)} Extensive experiments demonstrate the superiority of the proposed framework for LReID, achieving state-of-the-art results with significantly reduced resource consumption compared to other advanced LReID methods.